 Cost of Materials, Labor and Permits

 Your materials and the contractors’ labor should be listed and estimated in your paperwork.
-The cost of the permits (every locality is different) should be in there, too.
+The cost of the permits (every locality is different) should be in your estimate for a roof replacement or repair, too.

 Cost of Cleanup and Removal of Debris